jongomezdev/MySQL-Employee-Tracker/README.md

 ## Usage

-Application will be invoked by using the `node index.js` command in the terminal.
+Application will be invoked by using the `node app.js` command in the terminal.
+CLI functionality allows the user to add a department, role & employee.
+You can also edit an existing employee role.

 ## License